-The second objective is to develop “do-it-yourself” lead and arsenic field test kits with our international and interdisciplinary team.
-Our collaborators in Santiago, Chile have made important strides in designing a soil testing toolkit that they have used with communities affected by pollution from the mining industry.
-Further development of a field test for arsenic is underway in the soil science laboratory of Ramírez-Andreotta at the University of Arizona, where Walls will also develop a field test for lead based on one previously reported by Landes et al. from the van Geen research group at Columbia University.
-Ramírez-Andreotta (U. Arizona) and Engel-Di Mauro (SUNY New Paltz) have extensive experience with soils and heavy metals, and Walls (RPI) is trained as a chemical engineer.
-Our team also includes Rensselaer artist Kathy High (RPI), who will bring an artistic perspective to our approach and design of the Toolkit and engagement with Toolkit users.
-Sociologists Kinchy (RPI) and Ureta (U. Alberto Hurtado) will bring attention to the social structures and relationships that enable these Toolkits to function.
-We are confident that a Toolkit is technically feasible at a low price, roughly $5 per analysis.
-Our challenge is to develop a procedure that engages and educates users in order to strengthen public engagement and action on the issue of soil pollution.
+The second objective of the project is to develop “do-it-yourself” lead and arsenic field test kits with our international and interdisciplinary team.
+Our collaborators in Santiago, Chile made important strides in designing a soil testing toolkit that they have used with communities affected by pollution from the mining industry.
+We further developed a field test for arsenic in the soil science laboratory of Ramírez-Andreotta at the University of Arizona.
+We also developed a field test for lead based on one previously reported by Landes et al. from the van Geen research group at Columbia University.
+Our research has focused on comparing the accuracy of these colorimetric field-based methods to conventional laboratory methods for the detection of lead and arsenic in soil, as well as improving the design and ease of use of the kits.

-Throughout the course of the project, we will be collecting sociological data about our work process, public interactions, and policy impacts.
+Throughout the course of the project, we have been collecting sociological data about our work process, public interactions, and broader impacts.
 Few people have studied the institutional conditions that allow collaboration in citizen science projects to flourish, and comparative studies of citizen science are rare.
 We will be able address this gap in knowledge by studying our own process of interdisciplinary collaboration and comparing the implementation of the project in the US and Chile.